rockthejvm/rockthejvm-site/src/content/articles/stateful-streams-with-apache-pulsar-and-apache-flink/index.md

 updatedDate: 2024-09-06
 ---

-_This article is a collaboration between myself (Daniel) and [Giannis Polyzos](https://www.linkedin.com/in/polyzos/), one of the earliest students of Rock the JVM back in 2017.
+> This article is a collaboration between myself (Daniel) and [Giannis Polyzos](https://www.linkedin.com/in/polyzos/), one of the earliest students of Rock the JVM back in 2017.
 Giannis is now a Senior Engineer and a contributor to Apache Pulsar, a promising new toolkit for distributed messaging and streaming.
-Last time we integrated [Pulsar with Spark](/articles/streaming-analytics-with-apache-pulsar-and-spark-structured-streaming); in this post we combine Apache Pulsar and Apache Flink for powerful data stream processing._
+Last time we integrated [Pulsar with Spark](/articles/streaming-analytics-with-apache-pulsar-and-spark-structured-streaming); in this post we combine Apache Pulsar and Apache Flink for powerful data stream processing.

 ![Unified Batch & Streaming](images/pulsar-and-flink-stateful-streams.png)

 Before we start, some basic familiarity with Apache Pulsar and Apache Flink is required &mdash; Rock the JVM has an [Apache Flink course](/courses/flink) if you're interested.
 To better understand the implementation in this blog post, we suggest getting familiar with the basic concepts of Apache Pulsar and Apache Flink.
-See the [Additional Resources](#7-additional-resources) section.
+See the [Additional Resources](#additional-resources) section.

 The code in this article is in **Java**, although it can be adapted to Scala as well.
 For the best experience following this article, we recommend referring to [this repository](https://github.com/polyzos/pulsar-flink-stateful-streams) while replicating the project locally in your own dev environment.
 You can also clone the repository and work directly on the code there.

-### 1. Introduction
+## Introduction

 Typical Streaming data architectures include a streaming storage layer like Apache Pulsar that serves as the backbone of the infrastructure.
 Stateful stream processing is also required to deliver advanced analytics for your users; a stream computing engine